Roles and objectives

 A reform hub

 “Tendit ad aequum” (quest for balance and reason) has been the academy’s motto since its foundation in 1759.
 What we understand by “balance and reason” has continued to evolve in the intervening years.
 And like society and its values, the academy has also moved with the times.
 In 2015, it implemented one of the most far-reaching reforms in its history.
 This structural change was driven by the recommendations of an external committee of experts and affected all areas of the academy.
 Our community of scholars is now divided into four sections (previously: two classes), and the young scholars now have the status of special members.
-Research work is still project-based and is now coordinated by the Project Committee, with the Project Advisory Council providing a consulting and supervisory role.
+Research work is still project-based and is now coordinated by the Project Committee, with the Project Advisory Board providing a consulting and supervisory role.
 In addition to the academy’s long-term projects, the new Statute provides for the above-mentioned ad-hoc working groups with a research timeframe limited to three years.
 The newly established Research Committee offers advice on the scientific direction of the academy.
 Finally, new formats like fishbowl discussions and science slams bring the academy in tune with the times and help it reach new audiences.